parimalp/FPGA-Design-Flow-using-Vivado/lab4.md

 #### Customize the FIFO Generator IP instance.

-1. Double-click the FIFO Generator IP.
+1. Double-click the FIFO Generator IP, deselect **show disbled port**.

    The FIFO Generator displays in the Re-customize IP dialog box.